Walfred-MA/Ctyper/readme.md

 <!-- Prerequisites -->
 ## Prerequisites

-Ctyper only officially support Linux environment.
+Ctyper is officially supported only in Linux environment.

 It requires:
 1. gcc-8